 Hydrogen Fueling Stations

 The increased number of retail hydrogen fueling locations in select markets is supporting the initial rollout of fuel cell electric vehicles (FCEVs).
-Major manufacturers, including Honda, Hyundai, and Toyota, are currently offering production FCEVs for sale or lease to customers living in markets where hydrogen fuel is available.
-California is leading the nation by funding the effort to build retail hydrogen fueling stations.
+Manufacturers including Honda, Hyundai, and Toyota are currently offering production FCEVs for sale or lease to customers in markets where hydrogen fuel is available, primarily in California.
 With careful planning, the focus has been to add hydrogen fuel at existing gasoline stations covering regions in northern California near San Francisco and southern California near Los Angeles, with additional connector and destination stations.